“If you’re telling me your soils are cold and wet, I know you have compaction. I don’t even have to look at it.”– Jim Hoorman

 With the wet weather much of the country saw in the fall of 2018 and spring of 2019, many farmers have found themselves having to get into their fields when conditions were less than ideal.
 Heavy combines, grain carts, tractors and tanks of manure have the potential to damage fields, creating soil compaction and deep ruts.

-In this episode of the No-Till Farmer podcast, we hear from NRCS soil health specialist Jim Hoorman who explains how improving soil structure with no-till and cover crops can help alleviate compaction problems.
+In this episode of the No-Till Farmer podcast, we hear from former NRCS soil health specialist Jim Hoorman who explains how improving soil structure with no-till and cover crops can help alleviate compaction problems.
 He also shares his favorite cover crops for fighting soil compaction and explains why you should never go into a buckwheat field at 4:00 in the afternoon.

 No-Till Farmer's podcast series is brought to you by Midwest Bio-Tech.

 For nearly 40 years, we’ve been putting the power behind true productivity for farmers.
 Field tested and farm proven, Midwest Bio-Tech products deliver the undeniable boost producers need to keep their competitive edge in today’s global ag environment.
 Biological products like Chandler Soil, Biocat 1000, Foliar, Organic, and Dry Seed Treat can release nutrients from the soil and plant residue and help the next crop to efficiently convert these nutrients into high quality grain and forage.
 Natural solutions that yield results.
 To learn more, visit www.midwestbioman.com